 Step 1

-Pour all of the ingredients into a mixing bowl and mix it all until it’s fully combined.
+Pour all of the ingredients into a mixing bowl and mix them all until they’re thoroughly combined.

 Step 2